 Tad was so pleased with the SMART Conveyors™ that he ordered more.
 In 2019, he replaced a leaky pneumatic system that transferred debris to a silo and a conveyance system that transferred material from the baghouse to the pneumatic system that feeds the second conveyor in the original order.

 BE&E was pleased to work with Tad and Challenger Pallet.
 “He’s easy to work with.
-He’s a great guy,” said Dane Floyd, owner and president of Biomass Engineering & Equipment.
+He’s a great guy,” said Dane Floyd, president and CEO of Biomass Engineering & Equipment.
 “We look forward to working with Tad again.”

 Dane doesn’t want to limit his company’s efforts in the pallet industry to Challenger, however.
 “We want others to benefit from the efficiencies we’ve achieved,” he said.
 “Our conveyors are made for low operational costs.
 Our aim is to increase our clients’ profits.”